caglorithm/mopet/README.md

 *The mildly ominous parameter exploration toolkit*

 Isn't it strange that, although parameter explorations are a crucial part of computational modeling, there are almost no Python tools available for making your life easier?
 `mopet` is here to help!
-You can run extensive grid searches in parallel (powered by `ray`) and store extremely huge amounts of data into a HDF file (powered by `pytables`) for later analysis - or whatever your excuse is for buying a yet another hard disk.
+You can run extensive grid searches in parallel (powered by `ray`) and store extremely huge amounts of data into a HDF file (powered by `pytables`) for later analysis - or whatever your excuse is for buying yet another hard disk.

 # Installation 💻
 The easiest way to get going is to install the pypi package using `pip`: